I've heard about the "starvation" effect (loosely

 recommend a regimen for you due to your medical condition.
 I

-would recommend seeking the advise of a registered dietitian
+would recommend seeking the advice of a registered dietitian

-who is familiar with exercise and concepts such as Thermogenisis
+who is familiar with exercise and concepts such as Thermogenesis

 and the latest research on the Optimal